momentumlearn/course/phase3-fe/modern-js.md

 - When you run the tests, only focus on ONE test at a time.
 Write code that will get that test -- and ONLY that test -- passing.
 Then, when you have one passing test, look at the next failing test.
 Again, just that one!
 Write code to pass this test.
 This may require you to _rewrite_ the code you just wrote to pass the first test.
 That's ok.
 Writing code like this is called Test-Driven Development (TDD) and it's a useful skill to practice. **One test at a time, try to keep previously tests passing, read the test results each time _carefully_, and _be patient_.**
 - If you get through two, keep going!
 More practice is better.

-Please come to the front-end team meeting with either/both of the following:
+**Please come to the front-end team meeting with either/both of the following**:

 - a solution you got working
 - a question about something that blocked your progress